Regent Admission Index

 |Higher Mathematics||—||1 year pre-calculus or equivalent||—|

-*Liberal Arts and Sciences students and education students must complete four years in a single language to graduate from the university.
+*Liberal Arts and Sciences students can choose several pathways to fulfill the World Languages requirement for graduation: 4th level (4 years) in a single language, 3rd level (3 years) in a single language plus an approved world language and cultural exploration course, or 2nd level (2 years) of 2 languages.
+Details at clas.uiowa.edu/wlpath.
 Business students must complete four years in one language or two years each in two languages.
 Engineering students must take two years in a single language.
 Students who have taken the requisite years in high school have fulfilled these requirements.
 Nursing students must complete four years (fourth level proficiency) of the same world language, or two years (second level proficiency) in two different world languages, or two years of the same world language plus additional required coursework.

 Course requirements for international applicants from secondary/high schools outside of the U.S. are not strictly counted.
 It is understood that worldwide curriculums vary widely, so evaluators of non-U.S. transcripts will consider the educational system of each applicant and review holistically.